TomiJegede/Monday-Coffee-Data-Analysis/README.md

-# Monday Coffee Data Analysis & City Investment Recommendations
+# Monday Coffee Data Analysis - Solving Business Questions with SQL

 This repository contains the SQL scripts and analysis results for a project aimed at identifying the top 3 cities for Monday Coffee to invest in.